Granpiecito/portfolioAstro/README.md

 - [Version 1.1.0] - Added new features
 - [Version 1.2.0] - Bug fixes and performance improvements
 - [Version 1.3.0] - Changed font Player Start 2 to Signika Negative
+- [Version 1.4.0] - Added new things in about section, botton home linked to index.astro

 # Introduction